Kraballa/EReader/EReader/README.txt

 87 and 69 seconds.
 This number seems worrying but this really was the worst case possible.

 3. Future plans:
--Implement the ServiceLoaderAPI for easier extension management.
--Make the Properties window functional
+-implement a way to handle opening different File types (-Implement the ServiceLoaderAPI for easier extension management) -Make the Properties window functional
 -